simonecorsi/awesome/README.md

 *   [cdk8s-team/cdk8s](https://github.com/cdk8s-team/cdk8s) - Define Kubernetes native apps and abstractions using object-oriented programming

-*   [ansible-community/molecule](https://github.com/ansible-community/molecule) - Molecule aids in the development and testing of Ansible roles
+*   [ansible-community/molecule](https://github.com/ansible-community/molecule) - Molecule aids in the development and testing of Ansible content: collections, playbooks and roles

 *   [bijection/sistine](https://github.com/bijection/sistine) - Turn a MacBook into a Touchscreen with $1 of Hardware